NGSEP/NGSEPcore/README.txt

 	-s INT	: Source of information in the VCF file to calculate distances.
-		  0 for simple genotype calls (GT format field), 1 for allele copy number (ACN format field), 2 for total copy number (total of ACN format field), and 3 for raw allele depth (DP format field).
+		  0 for simple genotype calls (GT format field), 1 for allele copy number (ACN format field), 2 for total copy number (total of ACN format field), and 3 for raw allele depth (ADP or BSDP format fields).
 Default: 0
 	-p INT	: Default ploidy of the samples.
 Used if the distance source (-s option) is the raw allele depths to recalculate allele dosage based on these counts.
 Default: 2